MISP/MISP/docs/xINSTALL.OpenBSD.md

 - Log and audit

-Optional features
+### Optional features
 -------------------

+!!! notice
-# MISP has a new pub/sub feature, using ZeroMQ.
+    MISP has a pub/sub feature, using ZeroMQ.

-# ZeroMQ depends on the Python client for Redis
+#### ZeroMQ depends on the Python client for Redis
 ```bash
 doas pkg_add -v py3-zmq
 ```